Shark Bay: Fauna

 Shark Bay is an area of major zoological importance.
 It is home to about 10,000 dugongs ('sea cows'), around 12.5% of the world's population, and there are many Indo-Pacific bottlenose dolphins, particularly at Monkey Mia.
 The dolphins here have been particularly friendly since the 1960s.
 The area supports 26 threatened Australian mammal species, over 230 species of bird, and nearly 150 species of reptile.
 It is an important breeding and nursery ground for fish, crustaceans, and coelenterates.
 There are over 323 fish species, many of them sharks and rays.

 Some bottlenose dolphins in Shark Bay exhibit one of the few known cases of tool use in marine mammals (along with sea otters): they protect their nose with a sponge while foraging for food in the sandy sea bottom.
-Humpback and southern right whales use the waters of the bay as migratory staging post while other species such as Bryde's whale come into the bay less frequently but to feed or rest.
+Humpback and southern right whales use the waters of the bay as migratory staging post while other species such as Bryde's whale come into the bay less frequently to feed or rest.
 The threatened green and loggerhead sea turtles nest on the bay's sandy beaches.
 The largest fish in the world, the whale shark, gathers in the bay during the April and May full moons.

 Flora

 Shark Bay has the largest known area of seagrass, with seagrass meadows covering over 4000 km2 of the bay.
 It includes the 1030 km2 Wooramel Seagrass Bank, the largest seagrass bank in the world and contains a 200 km2 Posidonia australis meadow formed by a single plant, the largest in the world.

 Shark Bay also contains the largest number of seagrass species ever recorded in one place; twelve species have been found, with up to nine occurring together in some places.
 The seagrasses are a vital part of the complex environment of the bay.
 Over thousands of years, sediment and shell fragments have accumulated in the seagrasses to form vast expanses of seagrass beds.
 This has raised the sea floor, making the bay shallower.
 Seagrasses are the basis of the food chain in Shark Bay, providing home and shelter to various marine species and attracting the dugong population.

 In Shark Bay's hot, dry climate, evaporation greatly exceeds the annual precipitation rate.
-Thus, the seawater in the shallow bays becomes very salt-concentrated, or 'hypersaline'.
+Thus, the seawater in the shallow bays becomes very salt-concentrated, or hypersaline.
 Seagrasses also restrict the tidal flow of waters through the bay area, preventing the ocean tides from diluting the sea water.
 The water of the bay is 1.5 to 2 times more salty than the surrounding ocean waters.